maplibre/martin/docs/src/sources-cog-files.md

   paths:
     # scan this whole dir, matching all *.tif files
     - /dir-path
-    # specific tif file will be published as a cog source
+    # specific TIFF file will be published as a cog source
     - /path/to/target1.tif
     - /path/to/target2.tif
   sources: